 - Friends and siblings- during registration, name friends you’d like to be in the same group and preference for siblings to be in same group or not.

 We have been offering camps for kids successfully for 25 years, and will offer similar programming, with daily art (we have special guests come into share with us), nature exploration, field games and ball play, board games, community building, and weekly specials.
-We might even be able to add in some baking this year.
-The school developed outdoor spaces with overhangs, for many types of weather, so we aim to spend most time outside.
+We will also be doing food projects once a week at most camps.
+The school developed outdoor spaces with overhangs, for many types of weather, so we have many outside options.

 “Social interaction, and warm, loving fun.”